It’s A Favorite Country Baked Oatmeal Kind of Morning

 If you’re not familiar with baked oatmeal, the best way to describe it is to think of it as a comforting breakfast casserole.

-There are endless variations that can be made – being easily adapted to your family’s taste with the addition of whatever fruits and nuts you have in your pantry.
 Our family’s favorite Country Baked Oatmeal is made with blueberries and brown sugar sprinkled on top for serving.

-Easy to make ahead of time and reheat again on busy mornings, it’s super convenient for weekday breakfasts when there’s not a lot of time to spare before rushing out the door for work or school.
+Because it’s easy to make ahead of time and reheat again on busy mornings, it’s super convenient for weekday breakfasts when there’s not a lot of time to spare before rushing out the door for work or school.

 Tips for Country Baked Oatmeal –